-(b)(4) Subject to DFARS 232.7101(b) and the procedures at the DFARS PGI 232.7101(b), the contracting officer shall ensure the senior contracting official (SCO) endorses the notification memorandum sent to the Director, Defense Procurement and Acquisition Policy (DPAP).
-The SCO may not delegate this endorsement to a lower level.
+(b)(4) Subject to DFARS 232.7101(b) and the procedures at the DFARS PGI 232.7101(b), the Contracting officer shall obtain written endorsement from the SCO prior to sending the notification memorandum to the Principal Director, DPCAP.
+The Contracting officer shall include a copy of the written endorsement by the SCO and all other communication at the lower levels, to include legal counsel in the contract file.
+The endorsement by the SCO is non-delegable. .
 In addition to the assessment the contractor provides, the contracting officer shall obtain from the appropriate requiring activity any other information necessary to prepare the notification.
-The contract file will clearly show all reviews and coordination for the action at the SCO and lower levels, to include legal counsel review.
-When the contracting officer sends the notification memorandum to the Director, DPAP, the contracting officer shall provide a copy of this memorandum to the address at 5101.290(b)(2)(ii)(A).
+The Contracting officer shall provide a copy of the notification memorandum sent to the Principal Director, DPCAP to the address at 5101.290(b)(2)(ii)(A).

-(c) When the contracting officer receives a response from DPAP, the contracting officer shall send a copy of the response to the address at 5101.290(b)(2)(ii)(A).
+(c) When the contracting officer receives a response from the Principal Director, DPCAP, the Contracting officer shall send a copy of the response to the address at 5101.290(b)(2)(ii)(A).